kirschd/cloud-developer/course-02/project/image-filter-starter-code/README.md

 ## Tasks

+### DK:dev - Make a minor change here to test github
+Will add this change as a patch, create new branch off of master and then create a PR to merge changes onto master branch

 ### Setup Node Environment

 You'll need to create a new node server.
 Open a new terminal within the project directory and run: